 Harvesting seeds from plants

 Harvesting seeds from plants is not difficult, but certain varieties require special approaches.
-Some of the easiest plants to harvest seeds from are tomatoes, beans, peas, and lettuce.
+The easiest plants to harvest and save seeds from are tomatoes, beans, peas, lettuce, marigold, and calendula.
+You can view these videos here from our Easy Seed Saving series.

 Once you’ve tackled harvesting seeds from the easiest plant types, try the intermediate and advanced ones!
 Soon you will be teaching others how to grow and harvest seeds from their gardens, too.